 The UK “sugar tax” was created with the objective to improve public health.
 This Soft Drink Levy imposes a charge of 18p per litre on drinks containing 5-8g of sugar per 100ml, and 24p per litre for drinks with more than 8g per 100ml.
-It comes into full effect on the 6th April 2018.
+It came into full effect on the 6th April 2018.

 As a health site, you may think that I would support it.
 However from the moment it was announced I imagined it would result in manufacturers changing recipes to replace one harmful ingredient with another.
 That’s exactly what has happened.

-Sugar Replaced With Artifical Sweeteners
+Sugar Replaced With Artificial Sweeteners

 Many brands have halved the sugar content and made up for this with artificial sweeteners.
 Re-formulated drinks include Lilt, Fanta orange, Ribena, Lucozade and Iron Brew.
 Ribena for some reason lists its product as artificial sweetener free but contains acesulfame-k and sucralose.